chuanqisun/htmaa-2025/blog/README.md

 ## Deployment

-This project includes GitLab CI configuration (`.gitlab-ci.yml`) for automatic deployment.
-The site builds and deploys to `/var/www/classes/863.25/people/SunChuanqi/` when changes are pushed to the main branch.
+We manually build the project into a sibling `/gitlab` directory, manually commit and push from there.
+The GitLab CI script will handle the deployment upon commit.

 ## Prompt